jm0nt/machines-of-loving-grace/workshop-journal/git-notes.md

 2. Stage changes with `git add`
 3. Commit them with `git commit`
 4. Push them to GitHub with `git push`

+## Cloning Repositories

+`git clone` downloads a complete copy of a repository from GitHub to a local machine.
+This allows developers to work on the same project from different computers.